Baja Broncos Unlimited

 owned by Andrew Norton and Todd Zuercher

-Last month I got a call from Todd Zuercher about a certain red Bronco that he and I know about.
+In April 2008, I got a call from Todd Zuercher about a certain red Bronco that he and I know about.
 I've known Todd since sometime shortly after I jointed the EBR-NET back in Fall of 1995.
 I found early on from the list, that Todd and I shared a strong interest in the Bill Stroppe prepared Broncos.
 My interest at the time was in the production Baja Broncos, mainly that I wanted to own one!
 Todd's interest in Broncos, stems from him being a desert racing enthusiast and Bronco owner since he was 7 or 8.
 In any case, Todd and I usually email, so a call was unexpected.
 He said something like: "Well, it finally happened..." and I knew exactly what he was going to say.

 Our Red Racer was finally offered for sale.
 We called it "Our" Red Racer, because after a couple racers surfaced in the past 10 years, without a chance for either of us to purchase them, we kept this one secret even though it belonged to someone else.
 Sometime in 1998, Todd gave me 4 pictures (I believe I was only supposed to borrow them, but I somehow held on to them) of a red and gold Bronco outfitted for sand use.
 It was obviously a Stroppe racer with it's trademark cage, engine compartment, dash, and rocker-exitting straight pipe exhausts.
 Shortly after the sand pics were taken, the truck was moved into a toybox trailer and didn't see the light of day for years.